Sandip-Ash/CTF-Write_Ups/README.md

 # CTF Writeups

-This repository contains PDF writeups for various Capture The Flag (CTF) machines from HackTheBox, TryHackMe and Bandits.
+This repository contains writeups for various Capture The Flag (CTF) competitions and challenges I've tackled.
+Each CTF or challenge has its own directory, making navigating and finding specific solutions easy.

 ## Contents

-The repository contains PDF files, each representing a writeup for a specific CTF challenge or machines.
-The filenames are generally descriptive of the challenge or CTF.
+*   **Bandit CTF:** Writeups for challenges from the Bandit CTF wargame.
+*   **EasyPeasy CTF:** Writeups for challenges from the EasyPeasy CTF.
+*   **Keeper HTB-Machine:** Writeup for the Keeper HTB (Hack The Box) machine.
+*   **Sau HTB-Machine:** Writeup for the Sau HTB (Hack The Box) machine.
+*   **README.md:** This file (you're reading it!).

 ## How to Read

-Simply navigate to the PDF file you're interested in and open it.
-Each PDF contains a detailed explanation of the challenge and its solution.
+1. Navigate to the directory of the CTF or challenge you're interested in.
+2. Look for the writeup pdf file within that directory.
+3. Open the file to read the detailed writeup.

 ## Disclaimer

-These writeups are for educational purposes only.
+The writeups in this repository are for educational purposes only.
 They should not be used to cheat in CTF competitions.
-I hope they can help others improve their cybersecurity skills.
+I share these to help others learn and improve their cybersecurity skills.

+## Contact

+If you have any questions or comments, feel free to reach out on LinkedIn.